Is Your Property Manager Proactive or Reactive? How to Tell (Before It’s Too Late)

 Proactive Managers

-- Communicate clear expectations to tenants from day one.
+Clearly communicate expectations to tenants from day one.

 Reactive Managers

-- Entry reports are vague or missing.
+Entry reports are vague or completely missing.

-Legislation & Compliance: Up-to-Date or Playing Catch-Up?
+Legislative & Compliance: Up-to-Date or Playing Catch-Up?

 Proactive Managers

-- Arrange compliance checks without prompting.
+Arrange compliance checks proactively.

 Reactive Managers

-- Only mention regulations when there’s a breach.
+Only mention laws when there’s a problem.

-- Leave you exposed to fines or legal action.
+Leave you open to fines or repercussions.

-Ignorance isn’t bliss—it’s expensive.
+Ignorance isn’t bliss—it’s costly.

 Financial Reporting: Clear or Confusing?